A parameterization of anisotropic Gaussian fields with penalized complexity priors

 To reflect the dependency of this distance on the parameters, we use the notation

-The exponential penalization in \eqref{principle 1} imposes one condition on the prior of $(\kappa,\bm{v}) $ whereas, since $(\kappa,\bm{v}) $ is three dimensional, two more conditions are necessary to determine the prior distribution uniquely.
-In \cite{fuglstad2019constructing}, this issue was circumvented by working iteratively, fixing one parameter while letting the other vary, building PC priors on each parameter, and then multiplying them together to get a joint prior.
+The exponential penalization in \eqref{principle 1} imposes one condition on the prior of $(\kappa,\bm{v}) $ whereas, since $(\kappa,\bm{v}) $ is three dimensional, two more conditions are necessary to determine the prior distribution uniquely. \citet{fuglstad2019constructing} circumvented this issue by working iteratively, fixing one parameter while allowing the other to vary, building PC priors for each parameter, and then multiplying them together to obtain a joint prior.
 However, we prefer to work jointly from the start.
-This approach is made possible by the structure of $d$, which is calculated to have the form
+This approach is made possible by the structure of $d(\cdot,\cdot )$, which is calculated to have the form

 Since the angle $\alpha:= \arg(\bm{v})$ does not affect \eqref{distance form}, we impose that $\alpha$ is uniformly distributed in $[0,2\pi)$.
 This choice guarantees that we do not favor the alignment of the covariance of $u$ in any direction of the plane.
 Next, since the contribution of $f$ and $g$ to the distance is symmetric, we impose that $f-f(0)$ and $g$ knowing $f$ are exponentially distributed.
 The translation is necessary as $f$ takes a nonzero minimum $f(0)$ at $\norm{\bm{v}}= 0$, whereas $g$ takes a minimum of $0$ at $\kappa =0$.